A topological proof of Wolpert's formula for the Weil-Petersson symplectic form in terms of the Fenchel-Nielsen coordinates

 In general, any $1$-cocycle on a cell complex admits the ambiguity coming from any gauge transformation on its vertices.
 In the cell decomposition $\SP$, each vertex is included in some pair of pants.
 So, if we fix a $1$-cocycle on each pair of pants, then there remains no ambiguity for the $1$-cocycle.
 We introduce a normalization condition on a $1$-cocycle for any hyperbolic pair of pants to obtain a unique $1$-cocycle on $\SP$ for each point of the Teichm\"uller space $\Tg$.
 We call both of them the {\it standard cocycles}.
 The purpose of the present paper is to show how our standard cocycle illuminates some properties of the Teichm\"uller space $\Tg$.
 Through the standard cocycle, the holonomy of any hyperbolic structure on the surface $\Sg$ is explicitly given in terms of the Fenchel-Nielsen coordinates.
 Moreover it leads us a topological proof of Wolpert's formula \eqref{eq:Wformula}.
-Here we follow the description of the form $\WP$ given in the seminal papers \cite{G1,G2} by Goldman.
-In our computation the form $\WP$ localizes near the simple closed curves $\delta_i$'s.
+Here we follow the description of the form $\WP$ given in the seminal papers \cite{G1,G2} by Goldman. {As was shown by Goldman \cite{G1}, the Weil-Petersson symplectic form $\WP$ in Wolpert \cite{W2} equals the Atiyah-Bott-Goldman symplectic form $\ABGtr$ defined as a cup product on the twisted cohomology group with the trace form on $\sltwo$ up to some multiplicative constant.
+It is proved by some arguments due to \cite{A, H, W1}, as was stated by \cite[p.216]{G1}.
+More precisely, it is essentially due to Wolpert's argument \cite[\S4]{W1} based on Hejhal's result \cite{H}.
+But all the arguments are implicit, and we find no explicit references for this proof.
+Hence, in \S6, we trace all the arguments carefully to determine the multiplicative constant: $\WP = 2\ABGtr$, which matches our computation with Wolpert's result \ref{eq:Wformula}.} In our computation the form $\WP$ localizes near the simple closed curves $\delta_i$'s.
 Here it should be remarked that this is a special phenomenon which holds only for $\PSL$.
-As was already pointed out by Goldman \cite{G3}, Wienhard-Zhang \cite{WZ} and Sun-Wienhardt-Zhang \cite{SWZ}, if $n \geq 3$, the Atiyah-Bott-Goldman symplectic form for $SL_n(\bR)$ requires not only the information along the simple closed curves $\{\delta_i\}^{3g-3}_{i=1}$, but also some information inside of each pair of pants.
+As was already pointed out by Goldman \cite{G3}, Wienhard-Zhang \cite{WZ}, Sun-{Wienhard}-Zhang \cite{SWZ} {and Sun-Zhang \cite{SZ}}, if $n \geq 3$, the Atiyah-Bott-Goldman symplectic form for $SL_n(\bR)$ requires not only the information along the simple closed curves $\{\delta_i\}^{3g-3}_{i=1}$, but also some information inside of each pair of pants. {In fact, H. C. Kim \cite{Kim99} establishes Wolpert's formula on the moduli of real projective structures ($n=3$) involved with `internal parameters'.
+As the referee points out, squares in our decomposition have some similarity to another square bounded by blue edges and green dotted bridges in \cite[Figure 16]{SZ}.
+In order to generalize our result to $SL_n(\bR)$ for $n \geq 3$, it seems required to find some new insights about hexagons. }